DhanushE/DhanushE/README.md

 <p>
   <em>
-    I am a incoming freshman at North Creek High School, who has been super interested in <b>software development</b> for the past three years.
+    I am a freshman at North Creek High School, who has been super interested in <b>software development</b> for the past three years.
 I have developed multiple mobile, ios and web applications to <b>help students and teachers</b>.
 I am also really interested in <b>Augmented Reality</b> and have build multiple apps incorporating that.
 I have also developed an <b>ASL app</b> to make it easier for people to learn ASL through Machine Learning.
   </em>
 </p>